Andre Ethier

 Andre Everett Ethier (/ˈiːθiər/; born April 10, 1982) is an American former professional baseball outfielder.
-He played in Major League Baseball (MLB) for the Los Angeles Dodgers from 2006 to 2017 and is second all-time in post-season appearances as a Dodger with 51.
+He played in Major League Baseball (MLB) for the Los Angeles Dodgers from 2006 to 2017.

 Drafted in the second round (62nd pick overall) of the 2003 MLB draft by the Oakland Athletics, Ethier played in the major leagues from 2006 through 2017, all for the Dodgers.
 Career highlights include All-Star selections in 2010 and 2011, a Silver Slugger Award in 2009, and a Gold Glove Award in 2011.
 Primarily a right fielder throughout his career, Ethier also filled in at left field and center field for the Dodgers.
 Due to leg and back injuries, he had only 58 at bats in the 2016 and 2017 regular seasons, combined.

 Early life

 Andre Everett Ethier was born on April 10, 1982, in Phoenix, Arizona.
 Ethier attended St Mary's High School in Phoenix in Phoenix.

 His grandfather, Pierre "Pete" Ethier, played professional minor league baseball, reaching as high as the AAA level.
 Andre Ethier's father, Byron Ethier, was also a baseball player and was coached under legend Gary Ward at Yavapai JC; he went as far as winning a JC national title while playing there.
 One of his three brothers, Devon, also played baseball at Gateway Community College and was drafted by the Dodgers in the 32nd round of the 2010 MLB draft.